-These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies regime.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.

-The financial statements were approved and signed by the director and authorised for issue on 31 December 2020
+The financial statements were approved by the board of directors and authorised for issue on 5 December 2017 and are signed on its behalf by:

-Mr A Boyce Director
+Mr K Cornwall Director

-Company Registration No. 06940597
+Company Registration No. 7622744